 AMENDMENTS TO BYLAWS

-These Bylaws may be altered, amended, or repealed and new bylaws may be adopted by a majority of the Board of Directors’ members present at any regular meeting or at any special meeting, provided that at least two (2) days written notice is given of intention to alter, amend or repeal, or to adopt new Bylaws at such meeting, and subject to ratification by an affirmative vote of two-thirds (2/3) of the Voting Members of the Corporation who cast a vote.
+These Bylaws may be altered, amended, or repealed and new bylaws may be adopted by a majority of the Corporation’s members present, pursuant to Article XII, at any regular meeting or at any special meeting, provided that at least two (2) days written notice is given of intention to alter, amend or repeal, or to adopt new Bylaws at such meeting, and subject to ratification by an affirmative vote of two-thirds (2/3) of the Voting Members of the Corporation who cast a vote.
 Such amendments should not be in conflict with NALA bylaws.
 Any amendments must be reported to the NALA parliamentarian and Affiliated Association Director within sixty (60) days of passage.

 Section 1.
 Amendments by the Board of Directors.
 The Board of Directors or any member of the Corporation may propose amendments to the Bylaws at any Board of Directors meeting.

 Section 2.
 Publication of Proposed Amendments.
-The Board of Directors shall cause any proposed amendment(s) to be published in the official publication together with the notice of the ensuing regular meeting or otherwise included in a notice forwarded to the membership.
+The Board of Directors shall cause any proposed amendment(s) to be published by electronic transmission together with the notice of the ensuing regular meeting.

 Section 3.
 Presentation of Proposed Amendments.
 Only amendment(s) submitted in accordance herein shall be considered during the course of any regular meeting.

 Section 4.
 Vote Required to Adopt.
-The affirmative vote of two-thirds (2/3) of the members present in person or represented by proxy at the meeting shall be required to pass an amendment.
+The affirmative vote of two-thirds (2/3) of the members present in person, represented by proxy at the meeting, or by electronic transmission shall be required to pass an amendment.

 Section 1.
 Calendar Year.
 The calendar year of the Corporation shall begin on January 1st and shall end on December 31st.